ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 $$
 \rm log\it (y)\:=\:\rm log\it (a)\:+\:b\:\rm log\it(x)
 $$
 We thus obtain a linear equation with slope *b* and intercept log(*a*).
 The slope is the exponent in the original equation, and the intercept is the logarithm of the proportionality constant (which we can recover by taking its antilogarithm, *a* = $10^{\rm log\it (a)}$, if we are using common logarithms, or base 10 logarithms.).
-Manipulating data in any of these ways to cause them to fall on a straight line is often called *linearizing* the data.
+Manipulating data in either of these ways to cause them to fall on a straight line is often called *linearizing* the data.
 ####
-The simulation box below allows you to plot some data from a Black Body experiment governed by the [Stefan-Boltzmann law](https://en.wikipedia.org/wiki/Stefan%E2%80%93Boltzmann_law), as well as the relationship between animal mass and basal metabolic rate, known as [Kleiber&rsquo;s law](https://en.wikipedia.org/wiki/Kleiber%27s_law#:~:text=Symbolically%3A%20if%20q0%20is,the%20energy%20the%20mouse%20uses).
-See if you can guess the correct equation based on the slope of the line, and check your answers on the linked articles!
+The simulation below allows you to plot some data from a pair of experiments.
+The first involves a phenomenon called black body radiation.
+You are most likely familiar with the glow of electric heating elements when they are on, as on an electric stove top or in a toaster, or the glow of the hot filament in an incandescent lamp.
+Among those who studied this type of radiation during the late nineteenth and early twentieth centuries, was Josef Stefan, who formulated a law that stated that the radiated power of an emitting object went as a certain power of its temperature.
+This law is called *Stefan&rsquo;s Law* or the [Stefan-Boltzmann law](https://en.wikipedia.org/wiki/Stefan%E2%80%93Boltzmann_law).
+The second experiment involves the relationship between animal mass and basal metabolic rate.
+In the early 1930s, Max Kleiber proposed that the energy consumed by an animal was a function of its mass.
+The equation he used to describe this relationship is known as [Kleiber&rsquo;s law](https://en.wikipedia.org/wiki/Kleiber%27s_law#:~:text=Symbolically%3A%20if%20q0%20is,the%20energy%20the%20mouse%20uses).
+For each of these experiments, see if you can guess the correct equation based on the slope of the line, and check your answers in the linked articles!

 :::Figure:Simulation